-Occasionally we may not have an consultant available on the date of your hearing.
-In these circumstances you have the statutory right to postpone the date of the hearing and to propose an alternative time (Employment Relations Act 1999 – Section 10(4)).
-The alternative time must be reasonable but we will work with your business to arrange your representation..
+Occasionally we may not have a consultant available on the date of your hearing.
+In such circumstances you have the statutory right to postpone the date of the hearing and to propose an alternative time (Employment Relations Act 1999 – Section 10(4)).
+The alternative time must be reasonable, but we will work with the business to arrange your representation.

-It can be tempting to agree to go ahead with the hearing without representation – just to get it over with or because you are told that the outcome will be the same regardless of whether you have representation or not.
-However, we strongly recommend that you exercise your right to postpone the hearing so that we can arrange for a consultant to represent you.
+It can be tempting to agree to go ahead with the hearing without representation – just to get it over with, or because you are told that the outcome will be the same, regardless of whether you have representation or not.
+However, we strongly recommend that you exercise your right to postpone the hearing, to enable a consultant to represent you.

-If you have a problem withe postpoing the hearing as your manager insists on going ahead, please contact us on 01442 891122 and we will ensure we take steps to address this and get your the representation you are legally entitled to.
+If you have a problem with postposing the hearing or if your manager insists on going ahead, please contact us on 01442 891122 and we will ensure we take steps to address this and get you the representation you are legally entitled to.

-Santandr and Geoban supports Advances involvement at hearings.
+Santander supports Advances involvement at hearings.
 This is why the right to be represented forms part of company policy.
-Santander and Geoban both want to be sure that hearings result in fair decisions and so values our contribution.
+Santander and San Ops both want to be sure that hearings result in fair decisions and so values our contribution.

 Why is Representation so important?

 The expertise and experience of a Union officer helps to ensure that there is a robust examination of all the facts – including information from our member that may not have been included in the evidence provided, prior to the formal hearing.

 This means that the outcome is more likely to be fair and to fall within the range of responses that have been given in other cases.
 This is in the interest of both the individual and the company.